JeffDeCola/catch-microservice/docs/_includes/README.md

 People can come and go as they please.

-If there is one person left, s/he will toss the ball to himeslf until another person joins the game.
+If there is one person left, s/he will toss the ball to himself until another person joins the game.

 Any person that joins must be introduced to the entire group via a friend.